List of Still Game characters: Frances Mullen

-Played by Kate Donnelly, Frances (whose maiden name has been given as both Kirkwood and Drummond) works at the library in Craiglang and is married to Tam.
-In series 2, Winston and Tam both battle for her affections and Tam is eventually victorious.
-The couple marry in the episode "Ring" in series 4.
-In "One in One Out" Frances has a baby at the age of 64, whilst Tam is aged 70.
-Frances also has a sister, played by Dorothy Paul.
+Played by Kate Donnelly, Frances Mullen (née Kirkwood) is passionate about literature and works at the library in Craiglang.
+In series 2 Winston and Tam both battle for her affections; Tam is eventually victorious, in part due to his own well-read nature.
+The couple marry in the episode "Ring" in series 4, although in later episodes their marriage becomes turbulent due to Tam's stinginess.
+In "One In, One Out" Frances gives birth at the age of 64, making her the oldest mother in Britain, with Tam aged 70.
+Frances also has a sister, Molly, played by Dorothy Paul.